 At iSPIRT, we are very focused on addressing this second part of preventing digital colonization.
 We describe our efforts in detail in the 2017 Annual Letter so we won’t repeat them here.
 This work of strengthening the Indian Entrepreneur is very important to us as we state in our 2017 Annual Letter:

 “Our work is important for another reason too.
-Despite having a billion consumers, India failed to create a network equipment or mobile handset industry over the last ten years.
-Similarly, despite having the second largest Internet user base, our consumer Internet industry seems to be capitulating.
+Despite having a billion consumers, India failed to create network equipment or mobile handset industry over the last ten years.
+Similarly, despite having the second-largest Internet user base, our consumer Internet industry seems to be capitulating.
 Without resorting to protectionism, we need to break this jinx for our product entrepreneurs.”

 To reiterate, we favour a level playing field and not a protectionist position.
 We would rather strengthen the Indian Entrepreneur than throw a roadblock to competition.

 We are cautiously optimistic about the future.
-We are seeing our efforts in market making, ecosystem building and mindset shaping yielding tangible results.
+We are seeing our efforts in market making, ecosystem building and mindset shaping yield tangible results.